This camp is an “Original” Catholic HEART Workcamp. It is open to those entering the 8th grade in the fall of 2018 and older.

 - The showers are on site.
 We have one locker room per gender, so we have separate times for adults and youth.
 The female showers are individual and there are 6 of them.
 The male showers are communal and there are 2 trees with 5 heads each.

 - There is a lot of space outside for free time.
-There is a baseball field, volleyball net, and a soccer field.
+There is a baseball field, volleyball net and a soccer field.
 There aren’t basketball hoops in the parking lot.
-And since the program area is in the gym, we cannot use the gym for basketball either.
-The outside is very nice though.
-And the school is in a safe neighborhood and has a long driveway.
-It feels like a campus setting.
+Since the program area is in the gym, we cannot use the gym for basketball either.
+However, the outside is very nice and the school is in a safe neighborhood and has a long driveway; it feels like a campus setting.

 Known as the “Steel City”, Pittsburgh is home to amazing architecture and is ranked in the top 10 “most beautiful U.S. skylines”.
 Into the late 1960’s the city was home to the thriving steel industry and attracted a very diverse population.
 However, once the steel industry closed, it left many families struggling to support themselves, and now there is a great need to support the elderly community.
 Join CHWC as we share God’s love through service to those in need in the city of black and gold.